 I would not consider myself especially good at exerting willpower.
 I have a hard time saying no. I don't exercise much self control in most domains of my life (e.g. diet, finance).
 Even now, I've had bouts of egregious non-productivity playing video games, watching television, or procrastinating on work.

-What I am good at is designing systems that don’t require exercising self control.
-Self control is a finite and unreliable resource to depend on when producing behavior, so you should find ways to either to limit the amount of willpower you need to exercise to produce a behavior.
+What I am good at is designing systems that don't require exercising self control.
+Self control is an unreliable resource to depend on when producing behavior, so you should find ways to either to limit the amount of willpower you need to exercise to produce a behavior.

 We'll talk through some general themes of good systems of producing behavior, roughly ranking in terms of easier to harder to implement.

 Taking Away Options¶

 “The power to constrain an adversary depends upon the power to bind oneself.” —Thomas Schelling

 The easiest way to solve the motivational issue is to find ways to produce behavior independent of motivation.
 This works particularly well around behavior restraint.
 When I was 7 I had no trouble avoiding video games — My mom would never buy me any.
 Even if I cried and begged, she would refuse to shell out the money for a Gameboy.
 Knowing I had no choice in the matter, I just quietly accepted that I couldn't play video games.

 The easiest way to stop yourself from browsing Reddit when it's your bedtime is to find a way to take that option away.
 In order to prevent myself from being a RescueTime affiliate (although RescueTime has a great product offering in this space that I use, but is a paid feature), I searched up similar free software that helps block websites, each highly configurable.
 SelfControl is one I've heard is great for Mac.
 FocusMe has a free trial (I think?).
 Cold Turkey also does similar things.1